nutteloost/simple-swipe-card/README.md

 --simple-swipe-card-transition-easing: ease-out;                                /* Easing function for slide animations */
 ```

-### Styling Hierarchy

-When both theme variables and card-mod styling are present, the following hierarchy applies:

-1. Card-mod styles (highest priority)
-2. Theme variables
-3. Default card styling (lowest priority)

-This hierarchy allows you to establish baseline styling through themes while maintaining the flexibility to customize individual card instances as needed.

 ### Animation Customization Examples

 You can use any valid CSS transition timing function for `simple-swipe-card-transition-easing`: